 Is aquarium water testing really necessary?
 In a word - yes!

-Test kits should be considered part of the operating expense associated with keeping an aquarium.
+Test kits should be considered an important part of the operating expense associated with keeping an aquarium.
 If you cannot afford test kits or feel uncomfortable testing water yourself, check with your fish shop to see what they charge for doing water tests.
 Some offer free water testing, or at least one free test each month, or will quote you a flat fee for monthly testing.
 Compare their charges against the actual cost of test kits.

 In an established aquarium, an ammonia test should be performed and recorded in a log once per week.
 Anytime you have sick fish, or a fish death, you should immediately test for ammonia.
 Any detectable amount of ammonia should be addressed swiftly, as it is extremely toxic to fish.

 The acid-base balance of the water, measured as pH, is the most frequent cause of fish stress, which can ultimately lead to fish loss.
 It is usually the most overlooked parameter.
 Fish cannot tolerate sudden changes in pH; even a change of 0.2 can result in stress or death if it occurs suddenly.

 Know the pH of your fish shop's water, as well as your own, so you can help acclimate the new fish properly.
 Keep in mind that if you use tap water, it has dissolved gasses as a result of being under pressure.
 Let the tap water sit overnight before testing the pH.

-pH can, and will, change with time.
+The pH can, and will, change with time.
 Fish and plant waste, water evaporation, topping off the water, and water hardness will all contribute to changes in the pH.
 As a rule of thumb, pH in an established tank should be tested once a month, and any time there is a fish death or illness.

 During the startup of a new tank, nitrite levels will soar and can stress or kill fish.
 However, even after aquarium water is initially "cycled," it is not unusual to go through mini-cycles from time to time.
 For that reason, include nitrite testing as part of your monthly testing routine.
 Any elevation in nitrite level is a red flag that indicates a problem brewing in the tank.
 If a fish is ill or dies, it's wise to test for nitrite to ensure it is not contributing to the problem.
 The only way to reduce elevated nitrate levels quickly is via water changes.
 Adding low levels of salt to the water - 1-3 teaspoons per gallon - will reduce the effects of nitrite toxicity.

 Whenever anyone complains that they cannot win the battle against algae, high phosphate immediately comes to mind.
 Phosphate serves as a nutrient for algae, and elevated levels will certainly add to your algae woes.